runsascoded/bash-markdown-fence/README.md

 #   <details> block, and copy it to the clipboard.
 #
 # Options:
 #   -C, --no-copy          Disable copying output to clipboard (normally uses
 #                          first available executable from ['pbcopy', 'xclip',
 #                          'clip']
 #   -e, --error-fmt TEXT   If the wrapped command exits non-zero, append a line
 #                          of output formatted with this string.
 One "%d"
 #                          placeholder may be used, for the returncode.
 Defaults
 #                          to $BMDF_ERR_FMT
 #   -f, --fence            Pass 0-3x to configure output style: 0x: print output
 #                          lines, prepended by "# "; 1x: print a "```bash" fence
 #                          block including the <command> and commented output
 #                          lines; 2x: print a bash-fenced command followed by
 #                          plain-fenced output lines; 3x: print a <details/>
 #                          block, with command <summary/> and collapsed output
 #                          lines in a plain fence.
 #   -s, --strip-ansi       Strip ANSI escape sequences from output
+#   -t, --fence-type TEXT  When -f/--fence is 2 or 3, this customizes the fence
+#                          syntax type that the output is wrapped in
 #   --help                 Show this message and exit.
 ```

 <!-- `bmdf -- mdcmd --help` -->